Good Morning! Here’s the Monday Morning Blog!

 This is an engaging diversity program the foundation created to meet a need to educate kids and teens about diversity.
 They take this program to the schools and educate not only the kids and teens, but also the teachers and community.

 Through this program, teens became kinder and more compassionate towards people.
 Some even became activists and advocates for diversity and inclusion with other people.
 This is the kind of grass root level teaching that needs to be done to help heal our country.
+Here is a link to more information about the Respect Diversity Foundation and to the “Different & The Same” program.

 There is another program out there to teach us about how to bring the ideas of diversity and inclusion into the workplace and other organizations.
 This college program is offered at Villanova University and other colleges throughout our nation.
 It would be something to consider if our teens are looking for a way to learn more about diversity and inclusion and become an advocate in companies and organizations they are involved in as adults.